bauwenst/TkTkT/README.md

   implement all of them in C++ is rather low.

 ## Pronunciation
-The acronym stands for ToKeniser ToolKiT and is supposed to be pronounced fast and with beatbox hi-hats (kind of like "tuh-kuh-tuh-kuh-ts" but as fast as you can).
+The acronym stands for ToKeniser ToolKiT and is supposed to be pronounced fast, like a beatboxer mimicking hi-hats (kind of like "tuh-kuh-tuh-kuh-ts" but as fast as you can).
 It is mandatory that you do this, because I said so.
 If you are Brazilian, you may pronounce it "tuca tuca" while playing [the official TkTkT theme song](https://open.spotify.com/track/2aX7w5bdbES8A9H5FDydSA).